johnshields/SHA512-Calculator/workings/Research-and-Development-Diary.md

 Also this week the first [lab](https://web.microsoftstream.com/video/9e7f870c-309e-43eb-805e-ea4e7ee719e1) on [C bit operations](https://github.com/johnshields/TOA-Labs/blob/main/bit_operations/main.c) was done, and I believe I am beginning to grasp a concept for this project.

 ## Week Two
 This week the Lab on [Bit Operations](https://github.com/johnshields/TOA-Labs/blob/main/bit_operations/main.c) was finished.
 What I mainly learned from the Lab is how to use the unary, binary, and ternary operators.
 I played around with them a lot by changing the ints and breaking apart the functions to understand how these operators all work.
 Also, this week in the Labs it was said that pages 24-26 of the [Secure Hash Standard](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf) describe the algorithm for the SHA-512.
 I had looked over this last week but I looked over it again to get a better understanding.

 ## Week Three
 This week in the [labs](https://login.microsoftonline.com/common/oauth2/authorize?client_id=cf53fce8-def6-4aeb-8d30-b158e7b1cf83&response_mode=form_post&response_type=code+id_token&scope=openid+profile&state=OpenIdConnect.AuthenticationProperties%3dAQAAAAIAAAAJLnJlZGlyZWN0cGh0dHBzOi8vd2ViLm1pY3Jvc29mdHN0cmVhbS5jb20vdmlkZW8vZmJjNDVkYWQtMDQ4ZS00YmNkLWJjYjktOWVmNDdmMjEzNGI5P3JlZmVycmVyPWh0dHBzOi8vbGVhcm5vbmxpbmUuZ21pdC5pZS8Ibm9uY2VLZXmbATM0OFRJRE15UFFGT05NdnJDWDFhaDZnYjV1V0twMXd1cndBblhHSk9sdmhGNEY5dng0TDdTZHpXLW82d2l3RWJfNWJEUm0tM2YxZWdBcHdLRkFFRlBubzlnTllNMUlCdEVMeHNoOV8tQzcxZ0NlWDVfYXBra09EZ2huX1BLck9BalpJTEdQVE8yVDdNZnJ2XzR3cV9OZ0h4SzBv&nonce=637501369895087745.ODU3YjcwMzUtM2RmNC00M2M1LTk5MjItZmU4Mjc1MWQzYTM2ZWMxOGMwOTMtNzMzZi00NWU2LWFlOWYtNmUyYzdiYTQwYjQ1&nonceKey=OpenIdConnect.nonce.1XDpLvM6x160r5%2f24j6FBPFZXmJj9ZBe9F6aLx8uzqM%3d&site_id=500453&redirect_uri=https%3a%2f%2fweb.microsoftstream.com%2f&post_logout_redirect_uri=https%3a%2f%2fproducts.office.com%2fmicrosoft-stream&msafed=0&prompt=none) focused on dealing with command line arguments in C using getopt, a C library function used to parse command-line options of the Unix/POSIX style.
 Also, in the labs, [Turing's work on computability](https://web.microsoftstream.com/video/d13ae4c9-9ec6-47ce-8ab4-8e9c34b190a9) was looked into as it relates to work in this module in many ways.
 As well as Turning's work, in the labs, [Chomsky's work on formal languages](https://web.microsoftstream.com/video/51cd7c6b-1b13-4ef0-bcc2-d9f62f7b84a6) were also looked at to see how it relates to this module's work.

 ## Week Four
 This week the [theory side of automata](https://web.microsoftstream.com/video/11a99321-8e4e-4456-9f11-8b2ca1787f29) was look into and how they relate to formal languages.
 For [partical work](https://web.microsoftstream.com/video/9d3237fb-55e9-4159-9e08-aa2e086495e5) the functions `Ch` and `Maj` where done for the SHA-256.
 I got it done for SHA-512 for the main program and added in the command line arguments from last week.
-Next step is to work out the functions for ROTR & SHR.
+Next step is to work out the functions for ROTR, ROTL and SIGMAS.

 ```c
 #define WORD uint64_t